Fra Mauro formation

 The Fra Mauro formation (or Fra Mauro Highlands) is a formation on the near side of Earth's Moon that served as the landing site for the American Apollo 14 mission in 1971.
 It is named after the 80-kilometer-diameter crater Fra Mauro, located within it.
 The formation, as well as Fra Mauro crater, take their names from a 15th-century Italian monk and mapmaker of the same name.
-Apollo 13 was originally scheduled to land in the Fra Mauro highlands, but was unable due to an in-flight technical failure.
+Apollo 13 was intended to land in the Fra Mauro highlands, but was unable due to an in-flight technical failure.

 Fra Mauro is thought to have been formed from ejecta, or debris, from the impact which formed Mare Imbrium.
-During Apollo 14, the crew members sampled ejecta from Cone crater, a feature close in proximity to the immediate landing site of the mission, which provided insight into the composition of material deep inside the formation.
+During Apollo 14, the astronauts sampled ejecta from Cone crater, a feature close in proximity to the immediate landing site of the mission, which provided insight into the composition of material deep inside the formation.
 Data from the mission has helped to determine the approximate age of Mare Imbrium, suggesting that it is no more than about 4.25 billion years old.